SimpleDataLabsInc/prophecy-docs/docs/concepts/project/models.md

   - target
 ---

 Models are based on SQL-native code and use the dbt Core™️ build system.
-Models define a single dataset, typically a table or view, and are stored as SQL select statements.
-Models are useful for transforming data directly in a data warehouse or for existing dbt users.
+Models define a single dataset, typically a table or view, and are useful for transforming data directly in a data warehouse or for existing dbt users.
 They are best suited for data analytics and transformation needs.

+You can build Models from a **visual** or **code** interface.
+When using the visual interface, Model components are automatically compiled into SQL select statements that you can reuse and customize.

 ## Data modeling